biraj-outspeed/ollama-vs-vllm/README.md

 I've deployed Llama3.2 3B using both Ollama and vLLM on Google Cloud Run.

+Our end objective is this:
+- Fast as fuck cold start for autoscaling
+- Low-latency: very low TTFT & delay between tokens for realtime apps

 I've run the following experiments:

 - **Sequential, one Cold-start**: 10 sequential requests when the _zero_ container instances are running